With Thor Foresight you can now apply Microsoft Updates to the Windows computers in your company’s environment.

 - Installed – shows a list of updates already installed

-- Pending – the ones that are in the process of installing
+- Pending – shows a list of the updates that are in the process of installing

-- Available – the updates that are available to be installed
+- Available – shows a list of the updates that are available to be installed

 - Updates per endpoint – the total of updates (installed + pending + available) per endpoint